pratikpatil814/pratikpatil814/README.md

 <h1 align="center">Hi 👋, I'm Pratik Patil</h1>
 <h3 align="center">A passionate Artificial Intelligence and Robotics</h3>
 <p>
   👋 Hello, fellow data enthusiasts!
-I'm [Your Name], a passionate Data Scientist and Machine Learning Engineer with a thirst for knowledge and a love for solving complex problems with data.
+I'm Pratik Patil, a passionate Data Scientist and Machine Learning Engineer with a thirst for knowledge and a love for solving complex problems with data.

 📈 As a data-driven professional, I specialize in extracting meaningful insights from raw data and building predictive models that make a real-world impact.
 My journey into the world of data started with a fascination for statistics and computer science, and it has led me to explore the vast landscape of machine learning and artificial intelligence.